 Gee, thanks Susan, I hadn’t tried that one yet.
 You’re totally right.
 I constantly just let my face gather grease, dirt and makeup… and guess what?
 I haven’t actually washed it in 5 years now.
 That must be causing my acne.

 If you hadn’t guessed, that was sheer sarcasm.
 Someone I once knew genuinely used to suggest that I should wash my face and develop a good skincare routine… as if I hadn’t already.
+Not gonna lie, this might be the worst of the things you shouldn’t say to someone with acne.

 The thing is, I can guarantee that anyone who suffers from acne or another skin condition looks after their skin meticulously.
 When my skin was at its worst, I was borderline obsessed with keeping my skin clean.
 I was scared of letting my face touch my phone or pillowcase, in the fear of bacteria.
 I spent a good half an hour, every single night, moving every possible trace of makeup on my skin.